 Christmas in Australia

-Christmas Weather in Australia
+It's Never a White Christmas in Australia

 I'd like to tell you that we are the first to celebrate Christmas, but that would be a fib, and I don't want Santa to put me on his Naughty List.

-The New Zealanders, who are immediately west of the international date line, have the pleasure of greeting Christmas Day two hours before us
+The New Zealanders, who are immediately west of the international date line, have the pleasure of greeting Christmas Day two hours before us.

 Not in Australia?
 Then you'll just have to wait another day.
 Merry Christmas!